SunnexGB/brawlhalla-stats-api/docs/api_reference.md

 **Parameters:**

-- playerId (string): ID of the player for which information is to be retrieved.
+- `playerId` (string): ID of the player whose information is being requested.

-**Return:**
+**Returns:**

-- Promise that resolves to an object containing main player information in json.
+- `Promise` that resolves to an object with following properties:
+- `mainResult` – JSON object containing player’s main profile data.
+- `inGame` – string representing total playtime across all legends, formatted as `"Xh Ym Zs"`.

 ---